Reincarnation: Pros And Cons

 3.13.
 Demons produce reincarnation proofs to contradict Christianity.

-No doubt there are demoniac forces trying to suppress dharma in genuine religious teachings.
+No doubt there are demoniac forces trying to suppress dharma in genuine religious traditions.
 But Vedic scriptures have three checks to prevent this: guru (spiritual master), sastra (revealed scripture) and sadhu (spiritual practitioner) must be in accord.
 Any deviation is easily exposed.

 We also see that realizations of advanced sadhus from various spiritual traditions are remarkably similar.
 They develop similar qualities like humility, purity, self-control etc. in exact opposition to the demoniac nature.
 If the Vedic sages would also be demons or under demoniac influence, they would not cast demons out as Jesus did (Matthew 12:24-28) by their spiritual power and the power of the holy name of Lord.
 This and other things connected with the Lord effectively repel negative beings.